 Hold utensils in the right hands

 Americans typically eat with the zig-zag style—cutting and holding down food with either hand and switching to eat.
 Try doing as the royals do and eating continental style, Tsai suggests.
 “The next time you’re dining out you can try to elevate your dining style by using the continental dining style which is where utensils never change hands,” she says.
 “It’ll make you appear more polished since you don’t need to be changing utensils from hand to hand constantly.”
 This tip especially comes in hand for anyone going to fancy galas or weddings.
-It’s also one of the 10 royal wedding etiquette rules every member of the royal family follows, too.

 Leave the table without a fuss